Datamuseum-DK/Q1-Emulator/docs/source/emulator/running.rst

 Interactive Session
 ^^^^^^^^^^^^^^^^^^^

-If you just want to interact with the Q1 via the keyboard you should use the following invocation
+If you just want to interact with the Q1 via the keyboard, you should use the following invocation

 .. code-block:: text